datajaguar/jaguarqa/README.md

 sh: shell scripts for running the test.
 sql: sql scripts
 work: test result files and logs.
-work-performance: performance related scripts and data.
+work-performance: performance related scripts and data (we compare with other databases, such as mongoDb and Cassandra, etc)
 work-staging: the testing scripts currently still under development.
 ```

 ##### Motivation:
-Able to run anywhere on the one of the server that has jaguar server installed.
+Able to run anywhere on the one of the servers that has jaguar server installed.
-Automated test cases will check the results (successful or failure) at the end of the test under the work directory
+Automated test cases will check the results (successful or failure) at the end of the test under the work directory.

 Jaguar database automation enables automated test cases with minimum manual operation.